vernuntii/vernuntii/README.md

 This is my work list. :slightly_smiling_face:

-- Allow configuring the message indicators of a message convention
 - Allow configuring the height convention
 - Allow setting initial or explicit version prefix
 - Allow additional custom prefixes that differ from `v`